brexhq/bazel-kotlin-vscode-extension/README.md

 - Automatically download the language server and keep it up to date.
 - Partially sync Bazel packages on demand, build and notify the language server.
 - Support for Goto-Definition for firsty-party (brex) and third-party libraries through source jars.
-Currently classes are supported, but not methods and extension functions.
+Currently classes are supported, but not protobufs (Java/Kotlin).
 - Hover support to show docstrings in some cases.
-Ability to run single test for Kotest `DescribeSpec` suites.
+- Ability to run single test for Kotest `DescribeSpec` suites.

 ## Usage